John Rzeznik: Goo Goo Dolls

 In 1985, Rzeznik formed the band that became the Goo Goo Dolls with Robby Takac.
-Previously Rzeznik had been in a band with Takac's cousin, called The Beaumonts.
+Rzeznik had previously been in a band with Takac's cousin, called The Beaumonts.

-In the early days of the Goo Goo Dolls, the band performed at gigs relentlessly, with Takac as the frontman (Rzeznik gradually becoming the frontman over the next few albums, as each new album contained more songs sung by Rzeznik than the last).
+In the early days of the Goo Goo Dolls, the band performed at gigs relentlessly, with Takac as the frontman.
+Rzeznik gradually became the band's frontman over the next few albums, as each new album contained more songs sung by Rzeznik than the last.
 They were soon picked up by a small record label, Celluloid.
-Under Celluloid, they released their first eponymous album on a $750 budget (later the re-prints would be referred to as "First Release").
+Under Celluloid, they released their first eponymous album on a $750 budget; later, the re-prints would be referred to as "First Release".
 This attracted the attention of a larger record label, Metal Blade, who released their next few albums.